nus-cs2113-AY2223S2/tp/docs/team/benjaminpoh.md

 - Provided Sequence Diagrams for view and setbudget commands
 - Provided Design Considerations for various data structures and commands
 - Provided Instructions for manual testing for view, setbudget, ignore/unignore and help commands
+- Worked with team members to peer-review each other's work on the Developer Guide to ensure correctness and consistency

 ### Contributions to team-based tasks

+- Set up the GitHub team organisation and repository
 - Provided feedback and review in various Pull Requests

 ### Contributions beyond the project team